AshFoster/foodie-favourites/README.md

       - As a Site User I can click on a restaurant post so that I can view the post in its entirety
       - As a Site User I can view the number of times a restaurant post has been favourited so that I can I can see which are the most popular
       - As a Site User I can view comments on an individual restaurant post so that I can I can see what people have had to say about it
+      - As a Site User I can view the author's favourite dishes on each individual restaurant post so that I can see which dishes the author of each restaurant post recommends
-      - As a Site User I can view registered users' profiles so that I can learn more about them
+      - As a Site User I can view registered users' profiles so that I can learn more about them and see which restaurant posts they've favourited and/or which they've posted.
       - As a Site User I can fill in a contact form so that I can get in contact with the site owners to ask any questions I might have
       - As a Site User I can register for an account so that I can contibute to the site

   - __Epic 3: Registered User Functionality__
+      - As a Registered Site User I can add my own restaurant posts so that I can share my favourites restaurants and dishes with other users
+      - As a Registered Site User I can update restaurant posts that I've previosuly made so that I can amend anything that might be incorrect or add dishes
+      - As a Registered Site User I can delete restaurant posts that I've previosuly made so that I can remove any restaurant posts that I no longer wish to share
       - As a Registered Site User I can leave comments on restaurant posts so that I can give my opinion on posts
-      - As a Registered Site User I can Favourite or Unfavourite restaurant posts so that I can keep track of restautant posts that I like
+      - As a Registered Site User I can favourite or unfavourite restaurant posts so that I can keep track of restautant posts that I like
       - As a Registered Site User I can reset my password so that I can still gain access to my account if I've forgotten the current one
-      - As a Registered Site User I can request a new cuisine to be added so that I can use it on future restaurant posts I make
+      - As a Registered Site User I can update my registered email address or update my password so that I can use a new email address with my account, strengthen my password or user a more memorable password
       - As a Registered Site User I can view my own profile so that I can see what restaurant posts I've posted or favourited
       - As a Registered Site User I can edit my own profile so that I can choose what to share about myself with other users

-### Scope Plane
+### Scope

+All of the user stories outlined above are all feassible for the first release of the website.
+Some further features that could be implemented later on include:

+- Allowing users to suggest their favourites dishes on other user's restaurant posts
+- Adding an autocomplete feature to the location selection when adding a new restaurant
+- Giving the user the ability to explicitly request new cuisines (this can currently be done using contact us page)

+I don't feel that having these features will impact the user experience too much, so felt it was fine to exclude them for the first release.
+Each of which would need to be thought about carefully in how they would be implemented in order to not overcomplicate the website too much.

-### Structure Plane
+### Structure

+The structure of the website is aimed to be as simple as possible whilst showing all the necessary information.
+The main parts of the site will be accessible from the navbar, with any other parts easily accessible from the relevant pages.
+The main parts of the site included within the navbar are as follows:

+- Home
+- Restaurants (where all restaurant posts can be found)
+- Contact Us
+- Sign In
+- Register
+- Profile (registered users only)
+- Sign Out (registered users only)

+Other parts of the site not included in the navbar are as follows:

+- Restaurant detail (accessed from restaurants page and users' profile pages)
+- Add Restaurant (registered users only - accessed from home page and restaurant page)
+- Update Restaurant (registered users only - accessed from restaurant detail page - only post's author can access)
+- Delete Restaurant (registered users only - accessed from update restaurant page - only post's author can access)
+- Other users' profiles - accessed by clicking on the author's username on restaurant posts or comments
+- Edit profile (registered users only - accessed from profile page - users can only edit their own profiles)
+- Update Email (registered users only - accessed from profile page - users can only update their own email)
+- Update Password (registered users only - accessed from profile page - users can only update their own password)
+- Reset Password (registered users only - accessed from sign in page - users can only reset their own password)

-### Skeleton Plane
+### Skeleton

 #### Wireframes